awsdocs/elb-application-load-balancers-user-guide/doc_source/listener-update-rules.md

 1. For the rule to edit, choose the **Edit rules** icon \(the pencil\)\.

 1. \(Optional\) Modify the conditions and actions as needed\.
 For example, you can edit a condition or action \(pencil icon\), add a path condition if you don't have one already, add a host condition if you don't have one already, add an authenticate action for a rule for an HTTPS listener, or delete a condition or action \(trash can icon\)\.
 You can't add conditions to the default rule\.
-Each rule must have exactly one forward action\.
 ![\[The Edit Rule interface.\]](http://docs.aws.amazon.com/elasticloadbalancing/latest/application/images/edit_rule.png)

 1. Choose **Update**\.